NyxGabriel/fnirs-help/README.md

 This is part of the design matrix, usually a cosine that is related to how many conditions and what is the high pass value.

 ##### Constant - 1
-Constant noise present in all of the data (colored noise ~mimics it)
+Constant noise is present in all of the data (colored noise ~mimics it)
 ##### Conditions: -however many
 **In TS**
 > The coding of the triggers follows a very straightforward scheme: The first trigger (value 1) is always the rest or baseline condition and is used to declare the end of an active task condition.
 The values for the task conditions range from 2 to 10.